hrezolit/Scrumdinger/README.md

 ## Getting started
 1. Make sure you have the Xcode version 14.3 or above installed on your computer.
-2. Download the "Svrumdinger" project files from the repository.
+2. Download the "Scrumdinger" project files from the repository.
 3. Open the project files in Xcode.
 4. Run the project.